mojtabashirkhani/FavoriteFoodForEveryPerson/README.md

 # Favorite food for every person
-It is a simple application that is a example for many to many relation room database with hilt, compose and test
+It is a simple application that is an example for many to many relation room databases with MVI clean architecture, hilt, compose, and include room and compose end-to-end testing

 ### Libraries and tools